 Is there a difference when using edibles from other methods of consumption?

-Can you overdose on cannabis?
+Can you ingest too much cannabis?

 Should you mix cannabis and alcohol?

-No. the two substances can worsen the effects of the other and affect your body’s ability to deal with a potential overdose.
+No. The two substances can worsen the effects of the other and affect your body’s ability to deal with a potential overdose.